zulucmd/zulu/CONTRIBUTING.md

-# Contributing to Cobra
+# Contributing to Zulu

-Thank you so much for contributing to Cobra.
+Thank you so much for contributing to Zulu.
 We appreciate your time and help.
 Here are some guidelines to help you get started.

 ## Code of Conduct